 MOSIS Fabrication Processes

-Past designs were fabricated using the ON C5 process with the NCSU Design Kit; in 2012 we moved to the IBM 7RF process using the commercially available design kit.
-This year (2017) we will move to the Global Foundries 7HV process.
+Past designs were fabricated using the ON C5 process with the NCSU Design Kit; in 2012 we moved to the IBM 7RF process using the commercially available design kit, in 2016 we fabricated two 1GHz PLL designs using the Global Foundries 7HV process.
+This year (2018) we move to the TSMC 180µm process.

 Analog Design Examples